The 2025 Session runs Jan 21 - Mar 22. • The Tags page has been rewritten and should work much better now. Give it a try!

 If you initially provide an email address, then change your mind and decide you don't want email updates after all, go to Settings and make the Email field blank.

-Can it be used in other states?
+Can the BillTracker be used in other states?

-Right now the Bill Tracker only works in New Mexico, but it should be fairly easy to extend it to any state that makes bill status available online.
-The NM Bill Tracker uses Python's Beautiful Soup module to scrape the New Mexico Legislative website. if you're interested in using Bill Tracker in your state, I'd be happy to work with you to integrate scrapers for other states into the Bill Tracker source code.
+if you're interested in using my Bill Tracker in your state, I'd be happy to work with you to integrate scrapers for other states into the Bill Tracker source code.
 Drop me a line.

 Problems, pet peeves or wish list?
 Contact Akkana.